 Here are some of the highlighted Harvest / Epworth memories:

 1. It was one of the first Sr. High Camps to invite me to lead music for the week – just me and the guitar.

 2. It was one of the first week-long camps for which Harvest led worship (even before Harvest was named Harvest).

 3. I remember playing the guitar for hour and twenty minutes one evening during a altar call time at Epworth.
 The fall after that summer evening worship service, I recorded Altar, an instrumental prayer album.
 I have always gotten comments about this music.

 4. Of all the camps Harvest has served, there have been more ER trips at Epworth than any other – thankfully all relatively minor.

-5. Camping has always been a very hands on opportunity for many folks – including me.
+5. Camping has always been a very hands-on opportunity for many folks – including me.
 God used Epworth in lots of faith journeys!
-Here’s just one of the many videos from Harvest at Epworth.
+Here is just one of the many videos from Harvest at Epworth.

 Looking forward to and praying for new ministry opportunities in July!

 12 thoughts on “Turning Out The Lights At Epworth Camp”